 Activity List and Terminology

 Creative Arts - A space where campers can find their inner artist and create freely.
-Offering both structured and unstructured creative arts activities allows for individuals to choose the activity that is best for them.
+Offering both structured and unstructured creative arts activities allow for individuals to choose the activity that is best for them.

-- Arts and crafts
+Arts and crafts

-- Theatre

-- Music